WieeRd/questionable/README.md

 Errors are not just scary wall of text to meant to frustrate us.
 With the exact line number and brief description of the cause,
 90% of the time they are more than enough to solve the problem.
+Before you ask, please READ the error message.

 ## Learn More

-Many details were omitted to keep this guide absolutely minimal.
+This guide is meant to be absolutely minimal for fast and easy read.
-Below are list of more comprehensive materials for a further reading.
+If you're looking for more detailed resources for a further reading,
+Here are some of the most useful and well known resources.

 - <https://stackoverflow.com/help/how-to-ask>
 - <http://catb.org/~esr/faqs/smart-questions.html>